-- 28. (1) The Council, the management committee and the chief executive officer must maintain discipline in the staff establishment, ensure that all staff members are treated in a fair and consistent manner, and must inform all its staff members of the disciplinary code and the possible actions against all acts of misconduct. - (2) A staff member must execute his or her duties and assignments with the necessary diligence and dedication and he or she must behave in a seemly and proper manner towards the Council, other staff members and the Council's customers. - (3) The conditions of service, the relevant labour laws and the relationship of trust between the staff member and the Council form the basis for the service relationship between the parties. - (4) This Part must be applied subject to section 29(6) of the Act. - (5) Except for paragraphs (a) and (b) of this subrule and rule 35, where the term "staff member" is used in this Part it includes a chief executive officer and a head of department, and where the term - - (a) "management committee" or "chief executive officer" is used in relation to a staff member, the term "Council" must be used where the rule is applied to a chief executive officer or head of department; and - (b) "Council" is used in relation to a staff member, the term "Minister" must be used where the rule is applied to a chief executive officer or a head of department.
+28. (1) The Council, the management committee and the chief executive officer must maintain discipline in the staff establishment, ensure that all staff members are treated in a fair and consistent manner, and must inform all staff members of the disciplinary code and the possible actions against all acts of misconduct.

+(2) A staff member must execute the staff member's duties and assignments with the necessary diligence and dedication and the staff member must behave in a seemly and proper manner towards the Council, other staff members and the Council's customers.

+(3) The conditions of service, the applicable labour laws and the relationship of trust between the staff member and the Council forms the basis for the service relationship between the parties.

+(4) This Part must be applied subject to section 29(6) of the Act.

+(5) Except for paragraphs (a) and (b) of this sub rule and rule 35, the expression "staff member", as used in this Part includes the chief executive officer and a head of department, and where the expression -

+- (a) "management committee" or "chief executive officer" is used in relation to a staff member, the term "Council" must be used where the rule is applied to a chief executive officer or a head of department; and - (b) "Council" is used in relation to a staff member, the term "Minister" must be used where the rule is applied to a chief executive officer or a head of department.